🧴I Should be the Softest Person Alive! Sex'n'fries Podcast Episode 12

 - Apr 30, 2021

-I think I have always had a stock of lotions tucked away in a cabinet somewhere, but lately… it’s borderline obscene.
-Every time I open a drawer or peek into a shelf, I see rows upon rows of bottles — body lotions, face creams, specialty potions for every conceivable part of me.
+I think I’ve always had a stockpile of lotions tucked away in a cabinet somewhere, but lately… it’s borderline obscene.
+Every time I open a drawer or peek into a shelf, I see rows upon rows of bottles—body lotions, face creams, and specialty potions for every conceivable part of me.

-The thing is, it takes forever to use up a single container.
-And yes, there’s a very real possibility that if I passed this collection on, one person couldn’t possibly make a dent before it expired.
+The funny thing?
+It takes forever to finish a single container.
+And yes, if I tried to gift this collection to someone else, one person couldn’t possibly make a dent before the products expired.

 🧴 Inherited Lotion, Anyone?